artnoisenik/machinelee/docs/pioneers/figures.md

 ---
 # Important Figures in AI

+We recognize there are many contributors to the field of AI.
+While this is not an exhaustive list, we believe this is an excellent start to explore the foundations of artificial intelligence.

 1. **Alan Turing** - Often considered the father of theoretical computer science and artificial intelligence.
 His famous work includes the Turing Test and foundational concepts in computing.
    - Relevant Paper: "Computing Machinery and Intelligence" (1950)